cboisvenue/spadesCBM/README.txt

 - documentation of CBMVolumeToBiomass and the whole new module
 - make modules for all the parts of the S4 cbm_default.db so that it is clear what those are and where they come from, so that eventually any part of them could be replaced/tested/data assimilation

+Programmer tasks:
+- it would be good if the age was not part of the definition of the homogeneous groups.
+Can we spin-up until stabilization and export those values? than grow until the inventory age??